 - 9% (nine percent) on Taxable Income that is not Qualifying Income.

-The specific qualifying income for a free zone person or a Free Zone entity is yet to be informed by the FTA.
+The specific qualifying income for a free zone person or a Free Zone entity is defined and determined by the regulations of FTA.
 However, the corporate tax for businesses on Mainland becomes precise and is calculated based on the taxable income earned by the business.

 Who is a Qualifying Free Zone Person?
 A Qualifying Free Zone Person is one who fulfills the conditions of a Free Zone Person in this Decree-Law and is liable to Corporate Tax of 0% taxable income.